efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 .. warning:: Documentation In progress

-pydevmgr_core module is the core library for pydevmgr it contains two modules :

-- pydevmgr_core
-- pydevmgr_core_ui  Some core object to handle User Interfaces (beta)

 :mod:`pydevmgr_core` contains only Base Classes to build so called, devices, interface, nodes, and communication protocol.
 It does not do much by itself.